freenas/freenas-docs/userguide/install.rst

 <https://forums.freenas.org/index.php?threads/sync-writes-or-why-is-my-esxi-nfs-so-slow-and-why-is-iscsi-faster.12506/>`_
 for an explanation of why iSCSI will be faster than NFS.

-ESXi is is a bare-metal hypervisor architecture created by VMware Inc.
+ESXi is a bare-metal hypervisor architecture created by VMware Inc.
 Commercial and free versions of the VMware vSphere Hypervisor operating system (ESXi) are available from the
 `VMware website